 The Downtown Strategy Plan 2000 is a long-range conceptual program for revitalizing downtown San Jose by allowing high density infill development and replacement of underutilized uses (City of San Jose 2001).
 That EIR included analysis of 164 intersections in the Downtown Core Area, the surrounding neighborhoods, and corridors leading to the Core Area.
 A total of 46 directional freeway segments, parking facilities, and transit, bicycle, and pedestrian facilities were also analyzed.
-Therefore, the potential for traffic impacts associated with the BART Extension with TOJD Alternative has already been analyzed, and appropriate mitigation strategies for any impacts within downtown have been identified as part of that EIR.
+Therefore, the potential for traffic impacts associated with the BART Extension with TOJD Alternative has already been analyzed, and appropriate mitigation strategies for any impacts have been identified as part of that EIR.

-Because of the location of the TOJDs near the Downtown San Jose and Diridon Stations within the Downtown Core Area and because the preliminary plans for TOJD are fully consistent with the San Jose Downtown Strategy 2000 EIR, City of San Jose staff concluded that an intersection analysis for the BART Extension with TOJD Alternative at those stations is not required at this stage.
-Site planning and design for the TOJD at these stations are still in a very preliminary stage. these developments are exempt from the City of San Jose Transportation Level of Service Policy (Council Policy 5-3) and will not require preparation of a comprehensive Transportation Impact Analysis (TIA).
-Based on guidance from City of San Jose staff (Wong pers. comm.), analysis of the TOJD at these two stations, at their current preliminary planning stage, was environmentally cleared at a project level in the San Jose Downtown Strategy 2000 EIR, and therefore is not included in this analysis.
-Also, the City of San Jose is currently in the process of updating its Downtown Strategy 2000 EIR, including a new transportation impact analysis for future development.
-When specific development proposals for the TOJD at the Downtown San Jose and Diridon Stations are filed with the City of San Jose, a final determination will be made as to whether project-level impacts within downtown are covered by the updated Strategy 2000 EIR.
+Because of the location of the TOJDs near the Downtown San Jose and Diridon Stations within the Downtown Core Area, City of San Jose staff concluded that these developments are exempt from the City of San Jose Transportation Level of Service Policy (Council Policy 5-3) and will not require preparation of a comprehensive Transportation Impact Analysis (TIA).
+Based on guidance from City of San Jose staff (Wong pers. comm.), analysis of the TOJD at these two stations was environmentally cleared at a project level in the San Jose Downtown Strategy 2000 EIR, and therefore is not included in this analysis.
 Accordingly, the TIA for the BART Extension with TOJD does not include intersection analysis for the Downtown San Jose or Diridon Stations.